Lindseys707/healthwildcatters-website/_mentors/michael-schornstein.md

 link_4: ''

 ---
-Michael is a start-up founder and chief marketing officer.
-He monetizes innovation, creates market disruption and brand & product differentiation.

 Michael mentors and advises start-ups and early stage companies.
-His go-to-market development strategy laser focuses on generating a start-up’s first $1 million.

-He is on the advisory board of KnKt’d Mental Health, Glass Media and CommandHound Software.
-Michael serves as a mentor at Health Wildcatters, The Dallas Entrepreneurial Center, and RevTech.
+He works with founders to build results-focused investor and customer pitches and go-to-market strategies, which are specifically designed to create audience engagement within 90 seconds.

+● Advisory Boards: Vessel, Glass Media, Command Hound and KnKt’d Mental Health - plus two stealth initiatives

+● Mentor: WeWork Labs, Capital Factory, Health Wildcatters, RevTech Ventures (2018 Coach of The Year)

+Michael is a bootstrap start-up founder, CMO, and advisory board member.
+He monetizes innovation, creates market disruption and brand & product differentiation in start-up, turn-around and high-growth environments.
+A hands-on leader, Michael has a builder and fixer’s DNA and thrives on productivity.
+He leads from the front and has a track record of building highly productive goal-oriented teams of winners.
-In 2009 Michael developed, funded and launched Open Circle, LLC, a Patent Pending online donor acquisition, sales and social retention marketing platform, which integrates the power of social community, digital marketing and financial services.

-Prior to Open Circle, Michael spent 25 years in executive/officer leadership roles.
-Organizations such as, Interpublic Advertising, Yahoo!, Warnaco, VF Corp and Haggar, have recruited Michael to deliver finance centric Marketing ROI.
+In 2009 Michael developed, funded and launched Open Circle, LLC, a Patent Pending online donor acquisition, sales and social retention marketing platform, which was specifically built to increase the donor base while reducing acquisition and gift costs.
+Prior to Open Circle, Michael spent 20 years in executive leadership roles – P&L, integrated (digital & traditional) marketing & advertising, digital media and e-commerce.
+Organizations such as Yahoo!, Interpublic /TM Advertising, Warnaco, VF Corp and Haggar have recruited Michael to deliver finance-centric Marketing ROI.

-Michael is a graduate of Vanderbilt’s Owen Graduate School of Management (MBA/Marketing), Tulane University’s College of Arts & Sciences (BA w/Honors) and Culver Military Academy.
-He is a member of the Newcomb College Institute’s Director’s Council.
-He co-founded the Dallas chapter of The Marketing Executives Networking Group.
+A New Orleans native and aficionado, Michael created NewOrleansAficionado.com, a guide to eats, drinks and music in the ‘City That Care Forgot.’
+He lives in Dallas, TX and is a graduate of Vanderbilt’s Owen Graduate School of Management (MBA/Marketing), Tulane University’s College of Arts & Sciences (BA w/Honors) and Culver Military Academy.